nakulshah04/Emojify/README.md

 #  Emojify 😄

 This project implements an **Emojifier** that maps input sentences to appropriate emojis, enhancing textual communication by capturing the underlying sentiment or context.
-Inspired by DeepLearning.AI's Deep Learning Specialization (Course 5: Sequence Models), it demonstrates practical applications of word embeddings and sequence models in natural language processing.&#8203;:contentReference[oaicite:2]{index=2}
+Inspired by DeepLearning.AI's Deep Learning Specialization (Course 5: Sequence Models), it demonstrates practical applications of word embeddings and sequence models in natural language processing.

 ## 📌 Project Overview